click here for teachings on the daily Gospel readings

 Our psalm response sets the theme for this Sunday's readings: "The Lord gave them bread from Heaven."
 In the First Reading, the children of Israel grumbled that God was not meeting their needs on their exodus out of Egypt and journey to Canaan.
 To show them that He was ready and able to care for their needs, God gave the children of Israel manna, bread from Heaven, to nourish them on their journey to the Promised Land.
 This miracle foreshadowed the "bread from Heaven" Christ makes possible in the "Thanksgiving" sacred meal we call the Eucharist, from the Greek word for "thanksgiving," Eucharistia, the Greek translation of Toda, the Hebrew word for the sacred "thanksgiving" communion meal of the Old Covenant (Lev 7:11-15/7:1-5; Num 15:9-10).

 Our psalm reading recalls the history of the past generations of the Israelites and God's gracious deeds on their behalf.
 First, He nourished them on their journey out of Egypt by feeding them manna, the "bread of angels."
 Then, Yahweh took them to His holy mountain at Mt.
 Sinai, where He elevated the children of Israel above all other peoples on earth, making them His holy covenant people.
 God is gracious in the same way by continuing to provide for the needs of His New Covenant people.
 He feeds us the "living bread" from Heaven, the Body, Blood, Soul, and Divinity of God the Son in the Eucharist.
-He provides this miracle feeding to nourish us spiritually in the exile of this earthly life as we make our journey to God's Sanctuary in the Promised Land of Heaven.
+He provides this miracle feeding to nourish us spiritually in the exile of this earthly life as we journey to God's Sanctuary in the Promised Land of Heaven.

 In the Second Reading, St. Paul reminds the faith community of Christians at Ephesus that their lives are spiritually transformed and configured to Christ in the Sacrament of Baptism, through which Jesus calls Christians to a life of holiness.
 Acknowledging our transformed lives, we must commit to leaving behind our old sinful lives of selfish desires and self-deception.
 Paul's message is that a life of sin will only alienate us from God.
 Instead, Christians receive a divine calling to live in the image and the likeness of our Holy Savior, Jesus Christ.